 Before all else, be certain that chest pain is not of cardiac or lung origin.
 Only if a physician has ruled out these serious causes of chest pain should other causes be sought.
 It may seem strange to imagine that spinal nerve damage in the upper back could cause chest pain.
-However, consider that the nerves that enter and exit the spinal cord carry nerve impulses to all areas of the body, and that, therefore, an injury to a joint or an intervertebral disc in the upper back could compress the nerves that control sensation from the chest, kidneys, lungs and rib cage.
+However, consider that the nerves that enter and exit the spinal cord carry nerve impulses to all areas of the body.
+Therefore, an injury to a joint or an intervertebral disc in the upper back could compress the nerves that control sensation from the chest, kidneys, lungs and rib cage.

-Denial that chest pain is of cardiac origin does not prove that pain experienced is not cardiac!
+Denial that chest pain is of cardiac origin does not prove that pain experienced is not cardiac.
 Life-threatening causes of chest pain must be absolutely ruled out before considering other causes.
-Consult a physician for ALL chest pain.
+Consult a physician for all chest pain.

 Common upper back pain causes that do not involve the spine include: